 Prices in currencies other than GBP are indicative only and volunteers are invoiced in GBP.
 For current exchange rates please see www.xe.com

-Gemma in the PoD UK team has visited this project and is the placement manager so if you apply you will hear from her soon!
+Sarah in the Pod UK team was the volunteer coordinator at this project and is now the placement manager so if you apply you will hear from her soon!

 |Children's Outreach and Education - Cambodia||Children's Day Care - Peru|

 |Creative Arts - Nepal||Child Care - India|